travisgoodspeed/md380tools/docs/make.md

     make flashdb

-Check if all version compile, and processing functions OK
+Check if all version compile, and processing functions OK (mainly for automatic tests)

     make ci

-Create a windows installation packages
+Create a windows installation package

     make dist